Reserve the NVIDIA GH200 Grace Hopper™ Superchip at Vultr today.

 Vultr Firewall groups require at least one rule to become active.
 An empty ruleset will not block all traffic when applied to a server.

 After an inbound rule has been added to the ruleset, all other packets are dropped by default.
 To allow inbound traffic to additional ports, you must create additional firewall rules.
-This is also known as a white list.

 The Vultr Firewall is stateful - if you initiate a connection from your instance, response traffic is accepted without requiring an explicit inbound rule.
 You do not have to setup separate rules for ephemeral ports.